djyt/cannonball/README.md

 ### Visual Studio 2019 Community Edition

+* Create to the sub-directory you want to create your build files in (e.g. or vs_build)

     cmake -G "Visual Studio 16 2019" ../cmake

 * Open the created CannonBall solution in VS 2019.